jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/advertising/overview.md

 <br/>

-With the items in table, you can start to [monetize your content](../monetize-your-content).
+With the items in the table, you can start to [monetize your content](../monetize-your-content).

 <br/><br/>
 <div id="wufoo-mff60sc1xnn4cu">